 Once you are admitted to a long-term care home, you are required to contribute to the cost of your stay.
-The Ministry of Long-Term Care publishes accommodation costs for all long-term care homes at www.Ontario.ca/LongTermCare and you may qualify for financial assistance.
-You can speak with your Home and Community Care Support Services Erie St. Clair care coordinator for more information on costs.
+Ontario's Ministry of Long-Term Care publishes accommodation costs for all long-term care homes online at ontario.ca/LongTermCare.
+Eligible persons may qualify for financial assistance.
+You can speak with your Home and Community Care Support Services care coordinator about costs for long-term care.